 Previous rentcharges can now be redeemed by making a lump sum payment under the Act.
 Any rentcharges that are still in existence post 2037 will be dispensed with completely.

-Do I have to visit the offices of the solicitor to execute the mortgage deed?
-If so, I will instruct a firm who offer conveyancing in Prestbury so that I can pop in to their offices if necessary.
+Do I have to pop into the offices of the solicitor to sign the legal charge?
+If so, I will appoint a lawyer who conducts conveyancing in Prestbury so that I can attend their offices if necessary.

-Whereas this was necessary 12 years ago, almost all mortgage companies no longer require their conveyancing panel lawyer to witness the mortgagors signature.
-It will still be necessary for you to supply ID documents and there are still distinct advantages to choosing a local solicitor, in your case a conveyancing solicitor in Prestbury.
+As opposed to 12 years ago, most banks no longer need their conveyancing panel lawyer to witness the borrowers signature.
+You will still be obliged to supply identification documents and there are still distinct advantages to instructing a local solicitor, in your situation a conveyancing solicitor in Prestbury.

 We are selling our house in Prestbury and according to the buyers it appears that there is a risk of it being built on contaminated land.
 A local conveyancer would know that there is no such problem.
 It does beg the question why the buyers are using a national conveyancing firm as opposed to a conveyancing solicitor in Prestbury.
 Having lived in Prestbury for three years we know that this is a non issue.
 Do we get in touch with our local Authority to seek clarification that the buyers are looking for.